Benjaminyiu/group114_project/README.md

 2. Data structures for storing game status: we will use 2D-array to store the mines and numbers in the field
 3. Dynamic memory management: (to be added)
 4. File input/output (e.g., for loading/saving game status): The performance of player is recognised by how much time he/she played to win the game.
 The faster the player wins, the higher score he/she can obtain.
 Players will be asked for their names and ranking will be created in descending order.
 This ranking will then be saved to a file so that the records won't be erased when players quit the game.
-5. Program codes in multiple files: Tha game would be divided into several parts to ensure scalability and easier debugging.
+5. Program codes in multiple files: The game would be divided into several parts to ensure scalability and easier debugging.